maxt-800/TheHarvesterMarketingTool/README.md

 Analytics and Reporting: Comprehensive analytics dashboards offer valuable insights into campaign performance, including open rates, click-through rates, conversion metrics, and more.
 These insights empower users to optimize their outreach strategies for maximum effectiveness and ROI.

 The Ethical Email Outreach Automator empowers marketers to reach their target audience with precision, efficiency, and integrity, fostering genuine connections and driving sustainable business growth.

+Download:
+Step 1 - Go into code section and download zip file Step 2 - right click on downloaded file and "extract all" Step 3 - go into extracted folder and open theharvestingtool.exe Step 4 - when "windows protected your pc" window opens click more info and then run anyway

+if you experience any problems with this tool please messaage me through the issues section